php/web-doc/tutorial/structure.md

 Note: *classname* is the lowercased name of the class, not a literal file or directory name.

-Next chapter will discuss how to [edit manual sources](editing.md).
+The next chapter will discuss how to [edit the manual sources](editing.md).